 - grade V - surgical management

-- grade IV renal injury places patient at risk for developing hypertension due to a decrease in the renal blood flow or secondary to compression of the renal vessels (see Page kidney), leading to an activation of the renin-angiotensin system
+- grade IV renal injury places the patient at risk for developing hypertension due to a decrease in the renal blood flow or secondary to compression of the renal vessels (see Page kidney), leading to an activation of the renin-angiotensin system

 - 1. Moore EE, Shackford SR, Pachter HL et-al. Organ injury scaling: spleen, liver, and kidney.
 J Trauma.
 1989;29 (12): 1664-6. - Pubmed citation